iomesh/docs/docs/cluster-operations/scale-cluster.md

     ```yaml
     meta:
-    replicas: "3" # Enter the number of meta pods greater than 3 but less than 6.
+      replicaCount: 5 # Change the value from 3 to 5.
     ```
 2. Apply the modification.
     ```shell